- Office of Graduate Studies

 - Endnotes, if not in text or at end of chapters*

-Title Page and Signature Page.
-Use the templates in the University Thesis Writing Guide as tools to help you determine whether your Title Page and Approval Page have been formatted correctly.
+Title Page.
+Use the template in the University Thesis Writing Guide as tools to help you determine whether your Title Page has been formatted correctly.

 Create a typed version following the instructions on the template.
 Insert the same number of blank lines as indicated on the templates.

-Hold your typed Title Page or Signature Page up to the light along with a copy of the appropriate template to check alignment of all elements.
+Hold your typed Title Page up to the light along with a copy of the appropriate template to check alignment of all elements.
 Note: Alignment of the elements on your typed pages will vary slightly depending upon the font, etc.

-For students completing a Departmental Thesis, please contact your program coordinator for details regarding required formatting.
+For students completing a Departmental Thesis or Capstone Project, please contact your program coordinator for details regarding required formatting.

 If your department or committee requires an oral thesis defense, you must have successfully defended your thesis prior to submitting it for format review.